As of April 2021, Turnure Medical Group has the Coronavirus Vaccine available. Please call for an appointment!

 As cases of the novel coronavirus continue to grow in Placer County, many residents are asking, “are there any COVID-19 testing centers near me?”
-Turnure Medical Group/Urgent Care began coronavirus testing in late March and is offering a drive up coronavirus testing centre in Rocklin starting April 20, 2020.
+Turnure Medical Group/Urgent Care began coronavirus testing in late March and has been offering a drive up coronavirus testing centre in Rocklin since April 20, 2020.

 Drive-up testing is offered Monday through Friday from 10 a.m. to 4 p.m.
 In office testing is also available during our regular Urgent Care hours.

 Who Can Get Tested For The Virus At Turnure Medical Group?